NEOCompToronto/NEOCompetition/PROV.md

-# PROV Service and Share Economy [Beta]
+# PROV Service and Sharing Economy [Beta]

+norchain.io

 ## 1. Prerequisite

 ### 1.1 Sustainable Symmetric Key

-By leverage the power of distributed ledger, the conventional secured connection techniques such as HTTPS/SSL can be drastically simplified.
+By leveraging the power of distributed ledger, the conventional secured connection techniques such as HTTPS/SSL can be drastically simplified.

 Say we have $N_A$ and $N_B$ with the public key and private key to be ($PU_A$,$PV_A$) and ($PU_B$, $PV_B$) respectively,  the below steps are only required to be excuted only once for all.

 1. $N_A$ generate a symmetric key $K_S$ (a.k.a. **Sustainable Symmetric Key** or **SSK** ).
 2. $N_A$ uses asymmetric algorithm $E$,  $PU_B$, metadata $\lambda$ and signiture function $Sig$ to generate the message $M = Sig(E(PU_B, \lambda),PV_A)$ , then boardcasts $M$ to blockchain.

 After that, $N_A$ and  $N_B$ can use $K_S$ to secure the traffic for unlimited times, without asymmetric handshake, no matter the traffic is onchain or offchain.

-To reset SSK due to key leakage or version upgrade, $N_A$ can simple repeat the above steps. $N_B$ always take the latest one.
+To reset SSK due to key leakage or version upgrade, $N_A$ can simple repeat the above steps. $N_B$ always takes the latest one.